redis/redis-doc/topics/data-types.md

 You can do many interesting things using Redis Sets, for instance you can:

 * You can track unique things using Redis Sets.
 Want to know all the unique IP addresses visiting a given blog post?
-Simply use [SADD](/commands/sadd) every time you process a page view.
+Use [SADD](/commands/sadd) every time you process a page view.
 You are sure repeated IPs will not be inserted.
 * Redis Sets are good to represent relations.
 You can create a tagging system with Redis using a Set to represent every tag.
 Then you can add all the IDs of all the objects having a given tag into a Set representing this particular tag, using the [SADD](/commands/sadd) command.
 Do you want all the IDs of all the Objects having three different tags at the same time?
 Just use [SINTER](/commands/sinter).
 * You can use Sets to extract elements at random using the [SPOP](/commands/spop) or [SRANDMEMBER](/commands/srandmember) commands.